syntaxlexx/turbo-expo-tanstack-convex-monorepo/README.md

   Head over to GitHub developer settings and create a new GitHub app.
   - Callback URL: `[HTTP Actions URL]/api/auth/callback/github`
   - Copy the Client ID value from the GitHub page: `AUTH_GITHUB_ID`
+  - Copy the Client Secret value from the GitHub page: `AUTH_GITHUB_SECRET`

 # What is Convex?